Feyerabend/ABC80/emu2/03/README.md

 An ABC80 emulator for the Raspberry Pi Pico 2 (RP2350), running on the Pimoroni Pico VGA Demo Base.
 The Z80 core executes the original ABC80 ROM.
 The 40×24 character display (including Swedish characters and mosaic graphics) is rendered to VGA at 320×240.
-Keyboard input is over USB CDC serial — any terminal at any baud rate works.
+Keyboard input is over USB CDC serial--any terminal at any baud rate works.